kubernetes/website/content/en/docs/concepts/extend-kubernetes/service-catalog.md

 ## Architecture

 Service Catalog uses the [Open service broker API](https://github.com/openservicebrokerapi/servicebroker) to communicate with service brokers, acting as an intermediary for the Kubernetes API Server to negotiate the initial provisioning and retrieve the credentials necessary for the application to use a managed service.

-It is implemented as an extension API server and a controller, using etcd for storage.
-It also uses the [aggregation layer](/docs/concepts/extend-kubernetes/api-extension/apiserver-aggregation/) available in Kubernetes 1.7+ to present its API.
+Service Catalog has two basic building blocks: a Webhook Server and a controller.
+The Webhook Server uses [Admission Webhooks](https://kubernetes.io/docs/reference/access-authn-authz/extensible-admission-controllers/#what-are-admission-webhooks) to manage custom resources.
+The Service Catalog controller implements the behaviors of the service-catalog API.
+It monitors the API resources (by watching the stream of events from the
+API server) and takes the appropriate actions to reconcile the current state with the user's desired end state.

 <br>